Compulsory Education Age

-For students in isolated locations, or at home recovering from illness, travelling overseas or temporarily unable to attend their local school, Te Kura, the Correspondence School, provides teaching in both English and te reo Māori from early childhood to Year 13.
-The curriculum is provided through various electronic means and, where possible, face-to-face opportunities for students to get to know their learning advisors and liaison teachers.
-Te Kura also accepts dual enrolments, where a student enrolled in another school can take an option not available at their local school.
+For students in isolated locations, at home recovering from illness, traveling overseas, or temporarily unable to attend their local school, Te Kura, the Correspondence School, provides teaching in both English and te reo Māori from early childhood to Year 13.
+The curriculum is provided through various electronic means and, when possible, includes face-to-face opportunities for students to get to know their learning advisors and liaison teachers.
+Te Kura also accepts dual enrollments, where a student enrolled in another school can take an option not available at their local school.

 As it is compulsory for students between the ages of 6 and 15 to be enrolled in a school, it requires an exemption from the Ministry of Education to educate students at home.
-In July 2017, 3022 families took up this option, educating 6008 students from home.
-The reasons included dissatisfaction with the formal schooling system, religious or philosophical beliefs, or concern for children’s safety, for example, from bullying.
-The requirement for exemption is quite open although the forms require detail about the proposed curriculum, timetable and teaching space.
-Parents must satisfy the Secretary of Education that their child will be taught ‘as regularly and as well as in a registered school’.
+In July 2017, over three thousand families took up this option, educating more than six thousand students from home.
+The reasons included dissatisfaction with the formal schooling system, religious or philosophical beliefs, or concern for children’s safety (for example, from bullying).
+The requirement for exemption is quite open, although the forms require detail about the proposed curriculum, timetable, and teaching space.
+Parents must satisfy the Secretary of Education that their child will be taught “as regularly and as well as in a registered school.”
 The Ministry of Education issues exemption certificates and advises the Education Review Office that these students are being home educated.